-- Serve the pasta hot with your favorite side salad, roasted carrots, or broccoli .
+- Serve the pasta hot with our 4 minutes Air fryer Garlic bread or your favorite side salad, or Air fryer vegetables , roasted carrots, or broccoli .
 Garnish with more cheese.

 - We love using the Instant Pot for cacio e pepe, but you can make this recipe easily on the stove top too if you don’t have one.
 Here’s how to do it.

 - In a large pot, bring water to a boil.
 Add the noodles to the boiling water and cook according to the box's instructions.
 Often spaghetti takes about 8 to 10 minutes in boiling water, and you will need to stir it on occasion.
 You can also add a little bit of salt if you like, but that is optional.

 - Once the noodles are done cooking, drain the pasta and return it to the pot.
 Mix in the butter, cheese, and black pepper.
 Stir until the butter is completely melted and the ingredients have come together.

 - Serve it hot with your favorite roasted veggies, salad, or rolls.
 Sprinkle more cheese on top as a garnish.